 “It’s impossible to predict.
 That’s not a great answer, but it’s the truth,” he said.
 “Every case is completely different.
 That’s why it’s crucial that whatever representative you choose, that it’s someone who’s focused on your specific facts, bringing your story out and discussing why your unemployability flows from your time in service.”

 “They brought me from being stuck at 30%.
 Denial after denial.
 Finally rated at 70%.
 Appealed for total and unable to work disability since 2014.
-Without Woods and Woods, I would still be stuck at 30%.”
+Without Woods & Woods, I would still be stuck at 30%.”

 F.H.

-Woods and Woods can help
+Woods & Woods can help

 If you can’t work due to your military service, you deserve VA disability compensation.
-Contact Woods and Woods to file a claim or appeal a rating decision.
+Contact Woods & Woods to file a claim or appeal a rating decision.
 You only pay us if we win.

 You can work with a 100% combined rating if you’re physically able to.
 If you have a single 100% rating for a single disability, it is likely because your condition prevents you from working.
 TDIU is for veterans who can’t maintain gainful employment because of injuries or illnesses related to service.
 Therefore, you can’t be gainfully employed and receive that benefit.